Molcas/OpenMolcas/doc/source/users.guide/programs/seward.rst

               </HELP>
               </KEYWORD>

-:kword:`NOPRunning`
+:kword:`NOPRuning`
-  It turns off the the angular prunning.
+  It turns off the the angular pruning.
 Default is to prune.

-  .. xmldoc:: <KEYWORD MODULE="SEWARD" NAME="NOPR" APPEAR="No Prunning of Grid" KIND="SINGLE" LEVEL="ADVANCED">
+  .. xmldoc:: <KEYWORD MODULE="SEWARD" NAME="NOPR" APPEAR="No Pruning of Grid" KIND="SINGLE" LEVEL="ADVANCED">
-              %%Keyword: Noprunning (NQ) <advanced>
+              %%Keyword: Nopruning (NQ) <advanced>
               <HELP>
-              It turns off the the angular prunning.
+              It turns off the the angular pruning.
 Default is to prune.
               </HELP>
               </KEYWORD>